jdsprink91/scandalous-prince-reader/README.md

 The bug fix version

-- [ ] overflow on links (peep demolisten episode 252)
+- [x] overflow on links (peep demolisten episode 252)
 - [x] Button still gets squished on lil player (see KUT news episode with long title)
-- [ ] Can pause, but not play from main phone screen (unsure if I can do anything about this)
 - [x] need a way to refresh the feed (refresh button)
 - [x] Why won't marketplace work?
 Snag their rss feed and see what's breaking.
 - [x] demolisten photo will not update
 - [x] negative playback on show item cards (they don't have duration)
 - [ ] no way to delete show if feed is broken
+- [ ] make add a show page nice

 ## V0.0.9 checklist

 - [ ] Recently played list.
 This will require some fun re-architecting.
 1. Pull all feeds silently when the app is loading up 2. hook into that for everything

+## V0.0.10 checklist

 - [ ] add full page audio page
 - [ ] Add audio scrubber / playback speed

-## V0.0.10 checklist
+## V0.0.11 checklist

 Tons of style updates

 - [ ] Get rid of `LiteDomLitElement`.
 Replace with inline style override or whatever.
+Or just make it obvious I'm not using shadow dom.
 - [ ] backup image for everything
 - [ ] Progress bar moves based on time duration (need to set width on duration)
 - [ ] Error states